BUSINESS CONTINUITY PLAN

 Sam Blakeslee and/or Kara Woodruff are responsible for approving and executing the BCP and for conducting the required annual review.
 The firm maintains its BCP in its manual of written supervisorial procedures and copies are available for inspection.
 A copy is also provided to FINRA.
 An electronic copy of our plan is located on the firm’s primary server, as well as the backup server located offsite, and on our website at www.blakeslee-blakeslee.com.

 III.
 Firm Business Description

-Blakeslee & Blakeslee, Inc., conducts business primarily in mutual funds, equities, fixed income securities, annuities, and life insurance products.
-Our firm is an introducing firm and does not perform any type of clearing function for itself or others.
-Furthermore, we do not hold customer funds or securities, or any other funds or securities.
-We accept and enter orders and transactions are sent to our clearing firm or to investment or insurance companies directly via “application way.”
+Blakeslee & Blakeslee, Inc., conducts business primarily in mutual funds, annuities, and 529 college savings plans.
+Our firm does not engage in trading of individual equities and does not perform any type of clearing function for itself or others.
+Transactions are sent to investment or insurance companies directly via “application way” and any further transactions are performed via phone call or form to those companies.
 These entities execute, clear, and settle our orders.
-Our clearing firm also maintains our customers’ accounts, can grant customers access to them, and delivers funds and securities.
-Our firm services primarily retail customers and we do not engage in private placements.
+Our firm services primarily retail customers and we do not engage in private placements..

 IV.
 Office Locations